Velocidex/velociraptor-docs/content/docs/clients/monitoring/_index.md

 ### Selecting event artifacts to apply

-Velociraptor uses [Artifacts]({{< ref "/docs/vql/artifacts/" >}}) to package VQL queries in a structured YAML file, and this applies to event queries too.
+Velociraptor uses [Artifacts]({{< ref "/docs/vql/artifacts/" >}}) which package VQL queries in a structured YAML file, and this applies to event queries too.
 Event artifacts are identified by `type: CLIENT_EVENT` in the definition YAML.

 In the steps that follow the artifact selection UI looks very similar to the new collection UI or new hunt UI.
 The main difference is that the artifact selection UI in the Event selection workflow only shows client event artifacts, that is artifacts which have `CLIENT_EVENT` as their type.

-If you add a new event artifact, be sure to designate it as a `CLIENT_EVENT` type or else it will not appear in the artifact selection list for client events.
+If you create a new event artifact, be sure to mark it as a `CLIENT_EVENT` type or else it will not appear in the artifact selection list for client events.

 In the next step we can select which artifacts will be applied to this label group.